sabinpark/ECE382_Lab2/README.md

 I first attempted to create another subroutine that would calculate the length of the key...but I soon realized that was useless.
 Instead, I just made a small loop that would compare the terminate index and the current key index.
 When the two were equal, I would reset the key index back to the start.
 #### A Functionality
 My initial guess that the last char would be *#* turned out to be very wrong.
 Fortunately, I was able to disprove my assumption almost immediately.
 Once I started to get on a roll using the guess-check method, I found it easy to debug by simply taking out nonsensical message outputs.
 I would then move onto the next guess from the table.
 ***
+## Testing Methodology
+Testing my program was very simple.
+I initially set the values in my memory browser all to 0x00.
+Using the debugger, I ran through the program line by line at first in order to see that my program did everything I expected.
+I used a breakpoint right at the subroutine, *decryptMessage*, to help speed things up.
+To see whether my program worked or not, I simply had to run through the program and see the outputs in RAM.
+I did have to change the view of the memory browser to *character*.
+If the RAM contained a message that I could read, I concluded that the program worked.
+After each addition of functionality, I tried the previous functionality level test cases as well to ensure 100% functionality for all parts.
+***
+## Conclusion
+The decryption program was a success.
+Starting from the required functionality, I worked little by little to make my program do more stuff.
+The program successfully takes in an encrypted message of arbitrary length along with a key of arbitrary length.
+It appropriately XORs the two together and produces a decrypted message.
+In addition, I was able to use basic deduction skills and a bit of research to decrypt a message with a 2-byte unknown key.

+This time, I made sure my pseudo code was pretty close to the actual code that would go in the program.
+Aside from a slight logic error (I accidentally wrote down a wrong register in the pseudo code), everything was organized in such a way that I had little trouble in programming my functional code.
+Overall, I feel as if I am getting much better at coding with assembly language.

+***
 ## Documentation
 * C2C Taylor Bodin gave me the idea to check for spaces, rather than checking for particular letters (A Functionality).